 WHAT VARIETY IS BEST?

 The best variety is the one you like the most!
 Everything depends on your personal taste, as there are lots of factors to consider when choosing lavender: smell, flowering, shape, size, leaves, adaptation to the earth, etc. In our experience, we find the following varieties are best suited for the Canadian climate: Munstead, TrueEnglish, Hidcote, Twickle Purple, Rosea, Provence and Grosso.

-CAN LAVENDER BE MIXED WITH OTHER FLOWERS?
+CAN LAVENDER BE PLANTED ALONGSIDE OTHER FLOWERS?